Uranium

 The 1789 discovery of uranium in the mineral pitchblende is credited to Martin Heinrich Klaproth, who named the new element after the recently discovered planet Uranus.
 Eugène-Melchior Péligot was the first person to isolate the metal, and its radioactive properties were discovered in 1896 by Henri Becquerel.
-Research by Otto Hahn, Lise Meitner, Enrico Fermi and others, such as J. Robert Oppenheimer starting in 1934 led to its use as a fuel in the nuclear power industry and in Little Boy, the first nuclear weapon used in war.
+Research by Otto Hahn, Lise Meitner, Enrico Fermi and others (including J. Robert Oppenheimer), beginning in 1934, led to its use as a fuel in the nuclear power industry and in Little Boy, the first nuclear weapon used in war.
 An ensuing arms race during the Cold War between the United States and the Soviet Union produced tens of thousands of nuclear weapons that used uranium metal and uranium-derived plutonium-239.
 Dismantling of these weapons and related nuclear facilities is carried out within various nuclear disarmament programs and costs billions of dollars.
 Weapon-grade uranium obtained from nuclear weapons is diluted with uranium-238 and reused as fuel for nuclear reactors.
-Spent nuclear fuel forms radioactive waste, which mostly consists of uranium-238 and poses a significant health threat and environmental impact.
+Spent nuclear fuel forms radioactive waste, which mostly consists of uranium-238 and poses a significant threat to health and to the environment.